mids-w205-fund-of-data-eng/template-project-1/README.md

 ### Questions of your own
 - Make up 3 questions and answer them using the Bay Area Bike Share Trips Data.
+These questions MUST be different than any of the questions and queries you ran above.

 - Use the SQL tutorial (https://www.w3schools.com/sql/default.asp) to help you with mechanics.

 - Question 1: